 A pattern contains a positive and negative subpattern, for example, "#,##0.00;(#,##0.00)".
 Each subpattern has a prefix, a numeric part, and a suffix.
 If there is no explicit negative subpattern, the negative subpattern is the minus sign prefixed to the positive subpattern.
 That is, "0.00" alone is equivalent to "0.00;-0.00".
 If there is an explicit negative subpattern, it serves only to specify the negative prefix and suffix; the number of digits, minimal digits, and other characteristics are ignored in the negative subpattern.
 That means that "#,##0.0#;(#)" has precisely the same result as "#,##0.0#;(#,##0.0#)".

-The prefixes, suffixes, and various symbols used for infinity, digits, grouping separators, decimal separators, etc. may be set to arbitrary values, and they will appear properly during formatting.
+The prefixes, suffixes, and various symbols used for infinity, digits, grouping separators, decimal separators, etc. may be set to arbitrary values, and they will appear properly during unparsing.
 However, care must be taken that the symbols and strings do not conflict, or parsing will be unreliable.
 For example, either the positive and negative prefixes or the suffixes must be distinct for parse to be able to distinguish positive from negative values.
-Another example is that the decimal separator and grouping separator should be distinct characters, or parsing will be impossible.

 The grouping separator is a character that separates clusters of integer digits to make large numbers more legible.
 It commonly used for thousands, but in some locales it separates ten-thousands.
 The grouping size is the number of digits between the grouping separators, such as 3 for "100,000,000" or 4 for "1 0000 0000".
 There are actually two different grouping sizes: One used for the least significant integer digits, the primary grouping size, and one used for all others, the secondary grouping size.
 In most locales these are the same, but sometimes they are different.
 For example, if the primary grouping interval is 3, and the secondary is 2, then this corresponds to the pattern "#,##,##0", and the number 123456789 is formatted as "12,34,56,789".
 If a pattern contains multiple grouping separators, the interval between the last one and the end of the integer defines the primary grouping size, and the interval between the last two defines the secondary grouping size.
 All others are ignored, so "#,##,###,####" == "###,###,####" == "##,#,###,####".

-The P symbol is used to specify the location of an assumed decimal point when the point is not within the number that appears in the data.
+The P symbol is used to derive the location of an assumed decimal point when the point is not within the number that appears in the data.
+It acts as a decimal scaling factor.

-The symbol P can be specified only as a continuous string of Ps in the leftmost or rightmost digit positions in the number region of the pattern.
-The decimal point symbol V is assumed as either the leftmost or rightmost character of the number region.
+The symbol P can be specified only as a continuous string of Ps in the leftmost or rightmost digit positions in the vpinteger region of the pattern.

-It is a schema definition error if any symbols other than "0", "1"-"9" or # are used in the same number region of the pattern as V or P.
+It is a schema definition error if any symbols other than "0", "1" through "9" or # are used in the vpinteger region of the pattern.